h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 May 14: Russian cargo ship carrying ammunition hit by at least 3 Ukrainian OWA-UAVs in the port of Berdiansk.

 May 15: Russian Navy Be-200 jet-powered amphibian and Ka-27 HELIX helicopter among targets destroyed by Ukrainian OWA-UAVs.

+May 17: Russian Navy Pr.10410 Svetlyak-class patrol boat hit by Ukrainian FP-1 or FP-2 OWA-UAV while underway in Caspian Sea.

 ...To be continued.